Missouri’s Medical Marijuana Application Process Begins Friday

 You can read our detailed article about qualifying for medical marijuana in Missouri here.

 The Future of Missouri Cannabis

 The details of Missouri medical marijuana dispensaries are still being hashed out.
 Dispensaries are expected to begin rolling out in early 2020.
 But the state is expected to grant nearly 400 medical cannabis business licenses to cannabis industry professionals.

 “Missouri is about to have an explosion of economic growth from medical cannabis,” Randy Shaffer, National Marketing Manager for Green Health Docs, noted.
 “This industry will not only help literally thousands of patients in serious need, but it will also create hundreds, if not thousands, of new jobs for out-of-work Missourians.
 A win-win for the state.”

 Until the industry reaches Missouri’s doorstep, medical marijuana patients will be allowed to grow their own cannabis plants — up to six female flowering plants, six nonflowering plants and six clones, for a total of 18 plants.
 To do so, patients must first obtain an identification card from the Missouri Department of Health.
 Watch the video below for rules about growing medical cannabis in Missouri.

 Current Green Health Docs patients can call 1-877-242-0362 or stop by their Missouri offices to receive their official certification.
 To become a Green Health Docs patient, simply call the number above.
 The support team at Green Health Docs can walk you through the entire process, from gathering medical records to obtaining your official Missouri medical marijuana card once the registry is active.
 With the registry opening June 28, and patients filling out their medical marijuana application, now is the time to get legal in Missouri!
-And Green Health has made it even easier by offering Missouri telemedicine appointments throughout the state.
+And Green Health has made it even easier by offering Missouri online appointments throughout the state.